 Fighting disinformation and fake news: that’s the goal of this training the Fédération professionnelle des journalistes du Québec wants to offer Secondary Cycle Two students.

 There has always been fake news, you will say, but the phenomenon has expanded since the arrival of the Web and social media.
-The election of President Donald Trump south of the border even popularized the term “fake news”, a term he uses to label news he doesn’t like.
+The term “fake news” existed before, but the election of President Donald Trump in the U.S. popularized the term, as he uses it a lot to label news he doesn’t like.
 It is normal that great confusion set in and that many people have more and more difficulty telling true from false in all the information circulating.

 Parallel to this training on fake news, the FPJQ always wants to raise students’ awareness about the role of a responsible press.
 The journalists who will visit the schools are invited to talk about their work and the principles that guide them daily in gathering information: fact checking, credible sources, public interest, balance, impartiality.
 In short, explain to the students what a journalist’s work involves.